Free College Mindset Webinars

 Learn the Lingo: College Admissions Terms

-Have you ever noticed that the college admissions process full of acronyms and new terms?
+Have you ever noticed that the college admissions process is filled with acronyms and unfamiliar terms?
 Sometimes it feels like another language.
-It is difficult to figure out what you are supposed to do if you can’t even determine what it all means.
+It isn’t easy to figure out what you are supposed to do if you can’t even determine what it all means.
 Below is a list of common college admissions terms.
 This list will help you learn the college admissions lingo and start your college process with confidence!

 Standardized Testing

-Standardized testing is used in college admissions to create a common “standard” to compare applicants.
-It is one piece of the college application.
-Testing policies vary from school to school, and some colleges and universities are test-optional.
-It is essential for applicants to carefully review the standardized testing policies for each school to determine if they are meeting the requirements.
+Standardized testing is used in college admissions to establish a common “standard” for comparing applicants.
+Most colleges and universities are test-optional, so applicants must carefully review each school’s standardized testing policies to determine their testing strategy.

 The ACT is a standardized test administered through ACT.org.
-It has four sections: English, Math, Reading, and Science.
-Each section is graded on a scale from 1 to 36.
-Scores are averaged for a maximum composite score of 36.
-There is also an optional writing test portion of the ACT (which is required by some colleges).
+The Classic ACT has four sections: English, Math, Reading, and Science.
+The new Core ACT, offered in April 2025, will include English, Math, and Reading, with the science section optional.
+Each section is scored on a scale from 1 to 36.
+Scores are averaged to create a composite score.

-PSAT/NMSQT is the Preliminary SAT/National Merit Scholarship Qualifying Test.
-It is often taken during the 10thand 11thgrades.
-Students who achieve a high score in the 11thgrade could qualify for the National Merit Scholarship Program.
-PSAT scoring is complex, but it does provide a “predicted” SAT score.
-Students can also link their PSAT exam to their Kahn Academy account for additional SAT practice.
+The PSAT/NMSQT is the Preliminary SAT/National Merit Scholarship Qualifying Test.
+It is often taken during the 10th and 11th grades.
+Students who achieve a high score in the 11th grade could qualify for the National Merit Scholarship Program.
+Although the PSAT scoring is complex, it provides a “predicted” SAT score.

-The SAT is a standardized test administered by College Board.
-There are two sections: math and evidence-based reading and writing.
-Both sections have scores ranging from 200 to 800.
-There is also an optional essay section (some schools require the essay section).
+The SAT is a standardized test administered by the College Board.
+It has two sections: math and evidence-based reading and writing.
+Scores for both sections range from 200 to 800.

-SAT Score Choice is the term describing the College Board practice of allowing students to choose which SAT or SAT Subject test scores are sent to colleges.
-Keep in mind that some colleges and scholarships require applicants to send in their entire testing history.
+SAT Score Choice is the College Board’s practice of allowing students to choose which SAT scores (taken on different days) are sent to colleges.

-Superscoring is when a college or university considers the highest sections scores across all of the dates that a student took an exam.
-Many colleges will superscore the SAT, but most will not superscore the ACT.
+Superscoring is when a college or university considers the highest section scores across all the dates a student took an exam.
+Many colleges will superscore the SAT, but some will not superscore the ACT.

-Test-Optional is when a college or university does not require a student to submit standardized testing scores to complete their application.
-Some schools do not require an SAT or ACT for admission, but they do require test scores for a student to be considered for scholarships.
-Some colleges are also test-flexible, giving student options regarding which tests scores (or sections of tests) to submit for consideration.
-Colorado College is an example of a school that practices flexible testing.
+Test-optional refers to a college or university policy that allows students to submit standardized test scores or not, without affecting their application status.
+Some schools do not require an SAT or ACT for admission, but they require test scores for a student to be considered for scholarships.
+Some colleges are also test-flexible, giving students options regarding which test scores (or sections of tests) to submit for consideration.
+You may also hear the term “test blind” or “test free,” meaning the college or university will not consider scores for any applicant.
+Visit the website: https://fairtest.org/test-optional/ for the most up-to-date list of test-optional schools.

 Application Process

-As a student puts together their college applications, it is important that they understand the terms being used.
-This will help them determine the best strategy for them to complete their applications, including determining how and when to apply.
+As students prepare their college applications, it is essential that they understand the terms used.
+This will help them determine the best strategy for completing their applications, including how and when to apply.

-Common Application is an application platform used by more than 800 colleges.
-Students can complete one “common application” and submit it to several colleges or universities.
-Many schools require students to complete a supplemental section.
-This allows the college or university to ask school-specific questions, including additional writing prompts.
+The Common Application platform is used by more than 1,100 colleges and universities.
+Students can complete one application and submit it to several schools.
+Many schools require students to complete a supplemental section, which allows the college or university to ask school-specific questions, including additional writing prompts.

 Coalition Application is an application platform created by the Coalition for Access, Affordability, and Success.
-It has over 100 members.
-In addition to being an application platform, MyCoalition also has tools that students can use to prepare for the college application process.
+It has over 170 members.
+In addition to serving as an application platform, MyCoalition provides students with tools to prepare for the college application process.

-A Deferred decision is when a student has submitted an early application, but the college determines they are unable to give a definite decision during the early round.
+A Deferred decision occurs when a student submits an early application, but the college determines it cannot make a decision in the early round.
 The application is then deferred and considered with the regular admission pool.

 Demonstrated Interest is how an applicant shows that they are genuinely interested in attending the school.
-Students can demonstrate interest in a school by visiting the campus, communicating with an admissions officer or following a college on social media.
-Some schools do not track demonstrated interest while others do consider it when making admissions decisions.
+Students can indicate interest by visiting the campus, communicating with an admissions officer, or following a college on social media.
+Some schools do not track demonstrated interest, while others do consider it when making admissions decisions.

-Early Action (EA) is similar to an early decision option.
+Early Action (EA) is similar to the Early Decision option.
 However, the student is not obligated to attend the university.
-Students usually submit early action applications in November or December.
-Decisions are typically released in December or January.
+Students submit EA applications in November or December, and decisions are typically released in December or January.
 Applicants have until May 1st to notify colleges of their intent to enroll.

-Early Decision (ED) is an application option where a student applies to college or university and commits to attend that school if admitted.
-The ED option is binding, and a student can receive one of three possible outcomes: admit, deny or deferred.
-Students usually submit early decisions applications by November 1st or November 15th.
-Some colleges do offer an early decision 2 option with deadlines in January.
+Early Decision (ED) is a binding application option in which a student applies to a college or university and commits to attending if admitted.
+Students usually submit ED applications by November 1st or November 15th.
+Some colleges offer an early decision 2 option with deadlines in January.

-High School Profile is a document that is often submitted to colleges by a high school counselor with transcripts.
-It gives colleges an overview of the course offerings, grading scale and average standardized testing scores.
-Colleges use this information to determine how competitive a high school is.
+A high School Profile is a document often submitted to colleges by a high school counselor with the student’s transcript.
+It provides colleges with an overview of the course offerings, grading scale, and average standardized test scores.
+Colleges use this information to review the student’s transcript in the context of their learning environment.

-Regular Decision is an application option where students submit applications usually in January or later.
-Decisions are often released in mid to late March.
-Applicants have until May 1stto notify colleges of their intent to enroll.
+Regular Decision is an application option in which students submit applications in January or later.
+Decisions are often released in mid-to-late March.
+Applicants have until May 1st to notify colleges of their intent to enroll.

-Priority Deadline is offered by some public colleges or universities to encourage applicants to submit applications by a certain deadline.
-Colleges often do not guarantee that they will have admissions space or scholarship availability after a priority deadline.
+Priority Deadlines encourage applicants to submit applications by a specific deadline.
+Colleges often do not guarantee that they will have available admissions space or scholarships after the priority deadline.

-Rolling Admission is when a college or university accepts applications and releases decisions on a rolling basis.
+Rolling Admission is a process in which a college or university accepts applications and releases decisions continuously.
 Some colleges with rolling admissions do have priority deadlines.

-Waitlist is an application decision a student receives from a regular decision application.
-Students will be reconsidered for admission if the college or university does not meet their enrollment numbers after the May 1stdeposit deadline.
+A Waitlist offer is an application decision in which students are reconsidered for admission if the college or university does not meet their enrollment numbers after the May 1st deposit deadline.
+Students must send an enrollment deposit to another institution by May 1st.
+If they are accepted from the waitlist, they may withdraw this deposit.

 Yield is the percentage of applicants offered admission to a college or university who ultimately enroll.